tecladocode/web-dev-bootcamp/curriculum/section04/lectures/13_completing_our_project/README.md

 </html>
 ```

 We usually also want to add some meta-information.
-For example, the charset of the page.
-Normally we also want to add viewport information, which helps browsers resize the page correctly in different devices:
+For example, the [charset](https://www.w3.org/International/questions/qa-what-is-encoding) of the page.
+Normally we also want to add viewport information, which helps browsers resize the page correctly on different devices:

 ```html
 <!DOCTYPE html>